Rakutanian People's Army¶

 The armored division is the doctrinal exploitation arm — broken into the breakthrough by artillery preparation and mechanized infantry assault, then advancing to operational depth.

-The mechanized infantry division is the principal infantry force — providing the ground-holding mass that follows armored breakthroughs and absorbs casualties to maintain the operational tempo.
+The motor rifle division is the principal infantry force — providing the ground-holding mass that follows armored breakthroughs and absorbs casualties to maintain the operational tempo.

 Artillery formations¶